MemelangNet/meme2sql/readme.md

-# memequery
+# meme2sql

-This repo is to help developers build tools to run queries in [Memelang](https://memelang.net/).
+This repo is to help developers build tools to convert [Memelang](https://memelang.net/) queries to SQL.
 The contents are licensed under [Memelicense.net](https://memelicense.net/).

 ## Files
 * *data-gen.py* is used to generate the data